Curtain

 breathing

-Curtain the real
+Curtain the Real

-What we call “reality” is actually already a re-presentation
+“Reality” is already a re-presentation

 framed by fiction, narration, history, propaganda, lie, pretention of truth, memory, landscape, documentary.

-Curtain has the ability to produce an effect of « the real »
+Curtain has the ability to produce an effect of « the Real »

 that consists of turning mimesis (imitation of reality) against itself